clarklab/sketch-invision-prototype/README.md

 ![](step-16.png)

 Now would be a good time to check this out on your actual device.
-Either click "Share" and grab yourself the link, or use the SMS service to send a link right to your phone.
+Either click "Share" and grab the link yourself, or use the SMS service to send a link right to your phone.

 Once you open the link, make sure to "Add to Home Screen" to get the full effect (InVision lets you set an icon, startup image, etc).